International Relations as Politics among People: Hermeneutic Encounters and Global Governance

 New Geographies of Global Policy-Making: South-South Networks and Rural Development Strategies

 Joining the Non-Proliferation Treaty: Deterrence, Non-Proliferation and the American Alliance

-This book provides a detailed analysis of South Africa’s actions on the UN Human Rights Council, examining the country’s positions on civil and political rights, economic rights and development, social groups whose rights are frequently violated as well as abuses in specific countries.
-The most...
+This book provides a detailed analysis of South Africa’s actions on the UN Human Rights Council, examining the country’s positions on civil and political rights, economic rights and development, social groups whose rights are frequently violated, and abuses in specific countries.
+The most detailed...

 From the mid-1950s to the late 1970s, jazz was harnessed as America’s "sonic weapon" to promote an image to the world of a free and democratic America.
-Dizzy Gillespie, Dave Brubeck, Duke Ellington and other well-known jazz musicians were sent throughout the world - including to an array of...
+Dizzy Gillespie, Dave Brubeck, Duke Ellington and other well-known jazz musicians were sent around the world – including to an array...

 Nina Graeger, Halvard Leira

 June 25, 2019

 This book offers a first overarching look at the relationship between states and their citizens abroad, approached through the concept 'Duty of Care'.
 How can society best be protected, when increasing numbers of citizens are found outside the borders of the state?
 What are the limits to care – in...

 For many years now debates over America hegemony and its supposed decline have circulated academic circles.
 The neo-Gramscians have greatly enriched our knowledge in this field, developing some key theoretical tools and concepts, yet ontological inconsistencies, notably the downgrading of structure...